 Depending on the severity of the infestation, there are different measures to take to get rid of these plant pests and prevent future infestations.

-In any case, it is usually a good idea to isolate the infested plant from your other plants, so that the plant pest won’t spread over.
+In any case, isolating the infested plant from your other plants is usually a good idea, so that the plant pest won’t spread over.

-Once you have done that, pest control measures vary according to the actual plant pest that you are dealing with.
+Once you have done that, pest control measures vary according to the plant pest you are dealing with.

 If you are dealing with aphids, read our guide: How to Get Rid of Aphids Forever.